“I don’t need that background!”

 Find it in the toolbar under the default Object Selection Tool.

 The Magic Wand tool works by detecting colors in the image.
 It selects the pixels in the image that match the pixels you choose.
-To learn more about how it works, check out our Magic Wand tutorial here.

 You can also click within the subject to select the subject instead.
 This works better if the subject is a uniform color and the background is multicolored or busy.
 When you select the subject, you’ll have to invert the selection otherwise you’ll delete the subject.